-Comparing Fuji Apples to Red Delicious apples is similar to comparing lemons to limes.
+Comparing Fuji to Red Delicious apples is similar to comparing lemons to limes.
 Both are in the same family, but suit different tastes and purposes.
 Limes go great with Tequila and Gin, whereas Lemons are better suited for vodka martinis or garnishes for Rob Roys.
 Either Fuji Apples or Red Delicious apples make great snacks or after-meal palate cleansers, but are one better than the other?

 Strengths and Weaknesses of Fuji Apples